NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/dmm_measurement_hal/README.md

 - NI-DMM (e.g. PXIe-4081).
 - Keysight 34401A DMM.
-- Recommended: TestStand 2021 SP1 or later

 ## To use a physical instrument

 - Connect the instrument to a supported interface on the computer, such as GPIB or serial.
-- Launch NI-MAX or NI Hardware Configuration Utility.
+- Launch NI MAX or NI Hardware Configuration Utility.
-- Update the alias of NI DMM to `NI-DMM`.
+- Update the alias of the NI-DMM instrument to `NI-DMM`.
 - Update the alias of Keysight 34401A DMM to `VISA-DMM`.

 ## To simulate NI-DMM and Keysight DMM Using PyVISA-sim